 Libeskind himself explains how he used the word Chai (Life), which is composed by the letters chet” (ח) and yud ( י), to give significance and shape to museum building: “ the “chet” provides an overall continuity for the exhibition and educational spaces, and the “yud” with its 36 windows, serves as special exhibition, performance and event space”.
 In essence, Libeskind’s design is a constant celebration of the dialogue between two elements: old and new, tradition and innovation, life and art.

 The architecture of the CJM: creating a dialogue

 As mentioned earlier, the 63,000 square-foot museum building, inaugurated in 2008, is composed of two visually distinct architectural bodies.
-The former powerstation is a rectangular building made in red bricks which accommodates the entrance lobby, a cafeteria and an education center; an exhibition gallery and the auditorium are located in an adjacent wing at the ground floor.
+The former power station is a rectangular building made in red bricks which accommodates the entrance lobby, a cafeteria, and an education center; an exhibition gallery and the auditorium are located in an adjacent wing on the ground floor.

 The addition is an articulated geometry clad in blue stainless steel housing offices and activity rooms at the ground floor and special exhibition galleries at the level above.

 The Contemporary Jewish Museum, aerial view; photo © Bitterbredt, courtesy of A. Zahner Company

 Contemporary Jewish Museum San Francisco – ground floor plan